ShaggyDog18/SignalGeneratorSD/README.md

 **Note:** The switch may be also a simple mechanical 2-position toggle switch!

-So, I deployed option 3: added an output cascade/buffer for meander signal only based on Schmitt-trigger (for example, 74LVC1G14) which is connected right to the AD9833 out pin, and flip its power bus between 5v and 3.3v from firmware (menu).
+So, I deployed the option#3: added an output cascade/buffer for meander signal only based on Schmitt-trigger (for example, 74LVC1G14) which is connected right to the AD9833 out pin, and flip its power bus between 5v and 3.3v from firmware (menu).
 To activate the feature in the firmware uncomment: **#define ENABLE_VOUT_SWITCH**

 Schematic of the "ouput buffer" based on the Schmitt-trigger 74LVC1G14 at [EasyEDA](https://easyeda.com/Sergiy/switch-5-3-3v-power-bus)